mkol5222/k8s-informers-feeds/README.md

 Monitor Kubernetes allocating IPs to Pods using Informers K8S client API and redistribute as notifications to other services via MQTT messages.

+Following instructions are assuming usage or provided Github Codespace setup on this repo.

 ### Setup demo cluster and some apps

 ```bash